PATRON SAINT

 The feast day of Saint Juan Diego is December 9, the day he witnessed the apparition of Our Lady of Guadalupe.
 His feast is on December 12, the day his image is displayed on Juan Diego's tilma.
 Archbishop Vlazny chose Juan Diego as the patron saint because he is a symbol of evangelization, he is a layman and his canonization was at hand.
 This may be the first parish that bears his name under the title of "San Juan Diego."

 The beautiful icon of San Juan Diego has been written by Br.
 Claude Lane, OSB.
-To see more of his work, visit

 Tapestry of Our Lady of Guadalupe